BayAreaMetro/MTCDataModel/Project-Documentation/mdm/land-people-mdm/parcel-characteristics.md

    * [Sonoma County Assessor Field Documentation](https://mtcdrive.box.com/s/oi7065zrci2gu376f45yxa65n0fnwy9o)

 ## Data Collection
 This dataset was compiled using parcel characteristics data from each of the nine counties' assessor's offices.
-Data are normalized in third normal form.
-The figure below is an entity relationship diagram (ERD) explaining the interactions within the database.
+The figure below is an entity relationship diagram (ERD) in third normal form explaining the interactions within the database.

 ## Fields